-In May 2020, we have appointed Yu Certified Public Accountant, P.C. ("Yu CPA") as our independent registered public accounting firm for the fiscal year ended December 31, 2019.
-At the same time, we and Deloitte Touche Tohmatsu Certified Public Accountants LLP ("Deloitte") have mutually agreed to terminate Deloitte's appointment as our independent registered public accounting firm.
+In May 2020, we appointed Yu Certified Public Accountant, P.C., or Yu CPA, as our independent registered public accounting firm for the fiscal year ended December 31, 2019.
+At the same time, we and Deloitte Touche Tohmatsu Certified Public Accountants LLP ("Deloitte") mutually agreed to terminate Deloitte's appointment as our independent registered public accounting firm.
+Since then Yu CPA has been our principal external auditors.